rogeriochaves/spades/README.md

-# Elm on Rails
+# Spades

-Elm on Rails is a framework for Elm that helps you quickly start a Single Page Application (SPA) ready to the real world, with an opinionated structure that allows your app to grow easily and well organized.
+[Spades](https://www.google.com/search?tbm=isch&q=tree%20spade&tbs=imgo:1) is a framework for Elm that helps you quickly start a Single Page Application (SPA) ready to the real world, with an opinionated structure that allows your app to grow easily and well organized.

 It has a CLI generating all the necessary Elm boilerplate when adding new components to your application.

 ## Getting Started

 ```
-npm -g install git+https://github.com/rogeriochaves/elm-on-rails.git
+npm -g install git+https://github.com/rogeriochaves/spades.git
 elm generate app MyProject
 ```